 We Need You!

 We always appreciate and welcome your help at the Animal Center!
 Volunteers are the heart and soul of CTSAC.
-We have a wide variety of volunteer opportunities for all ages from working directly with the animals at the shelter, to providing essential support for our many new and upcoming programs.
+We have a wide variety of volunteer opportunities from working directly with the animals at the shelter, to providing essential support for our many new and upcoming programs.
 Volunteers who put in twenty hours or more get a volunteer t-shirt.
 Stylin!
-If you are volunteering in the office, possible hours are 8am - 5pm on weekdays (except Friday), and 8am to 4pm on weekends.
-All other volunteer work would be done between 1pm and 5pm Monday thru Thursday, and 1pm to 4pm on weekends.
-For information about our volunteer program, call Freda at (325) 646-0617 or just stop by during our open hours to pick up the application and get started!
+Volunteer work is done between 1pm and 5pm Monday thru Thursday, and 1pm to 4pm on weekends.
+For information about our volunteer program, call (325) 646-0617 or just show up any Thursday afternoon at 2pm for a short orientation and get started!
 Volunteers must be at least 18 years old, and we ask that volunteers work a minimum of five hours a month.

 We need volunteers to walk and socialize the shelter dogs.
 Spending time with the animals helps them become more adoptable.
 If you have experience training dogs, all the better.
 Dogs that know sit, stay, and come commands are easier to adopt, and dogs that know how to let us (and their future adopters) know they have to go to the bathroom are wonderful to have!
 We have leashes on hand for volunteers who want to walk the dogs.

-The dogs don't groom themselves, and they tend to get pretty dirty playing in their pens and being walked around the shelter, especially in the rainy months.
+The dogs don't groom themselves, and they tend to get pretty dirty playing in their pens and being walked around the shelter.
 If you have experience grooming dogs, or even just brushing dogs, please come on by and help out our staff.

 Cats and kittens need socialization, too.
 We'd love it if you would come down and spend some time with our kitties.
 They need to be pet, groomed, and given the opportunity to play.
 Cats that shy away from humans are not likely to ever leave the shelter.
 The best way to give cats the confidence to approach visitors to the shelter is for our volunteers to play with them, letting them know people are a-okay.